TBILISI, Georgia—A tiger that broke loose after severe flooding at the Tbilisi Zoo mauled a man to death Wednesday before being shot by police.

 Zoo spokeswoman Khatia Basilashvili couldn’t immediately offer any details about the dead tiger.

-The Georgian government on Wednesday harshly criticized zoo officials for failing to provide reliable information.
+The Georgian govement on Wednesday harshly criticized zoo officials for failing to provide reliable information.
 On Tuesday, zoo officials said all eight lions, seven tigers and at least two of the zoo’s three jaguars were killed in the flooding in Georgia’s capital.

 The flooding, triggered by torrential rains over the weekend, killed at least 19 people, destroyed houses and tore up roads.
 Six people remain missing.